jonnycspr/Deepercards/replit.md

 Deeper is a mobile-first progressive web application for Christian couples to have meaningful conversations through faith-based discussion cards.
 Users swipe through question cards - swipe RIGHT to mark as "discussed", swipe LEFT to "save for later".

 ## Current State
-- Full MVP implementation complete
+- Full MVP implementation complete with Figma-matched design
 - Database seeded with 9 categories and 45 sample questions
 - Admin CMS functional with question and category management
 - Frontend connected to real API data
+- New card design with white outer border and colored inner content
+- Floating circular action buttons (Topics + Journal) replacing bottom nav

 ## Tech Stack
 - **Frontend**: React with TypeScript, Tailwind CSS, Framer Motion